 But it is in the operational component of the defense / security / intelligence sector that the interpolation of financial data, traces of movements, HUMINT information, social media and big data in general allows Ultra to group threats by category and priority, equipping the operator of an incredible ability to process information in multi-environment contexts very quickly.

 This technology allows the visualization and identification in real time of "mega and micro trends" which, even in the field of security and defense, allow a reading of complex realities with a clarity and speed that are not comparable to the analysis of man.

 Applications of this type are at the forefront in terms of "threat detections and predictions"in fields of primary interest such as drug trafficking, smuggling and counterfeiting and money laundering because they allow the analyst to have a link analysis elaborated with rapidity and scientific accuracy.

 In our beloved Europe periodically hit by acts of terrorism, where security and common defense are more a mirage in which to delude oneself than a dream to be realized, these issues struggle to find a concrete application unlike what is already happening in the banking sector.
-Indeed, Neuro Data has developed the ability to predict with 99% accuracy for a banking customer, the solvency of customers who contract real estate mortgages, developing for the first time in history, a predictive feature that can significantly mitigate the impact of a mortgage crisis like that of the 2008.
+Indeed, Neuro Data has developed for a banking client, the ability to predict with 99% accuracy, the solvency of clients taking out real estate mortgages, developing for the first time in history, a predictive functionality that can significantly mitigate the impact of a mortgage crisis such as that of 2008.

-The predictive abilities of the algorithm can save lives, can guarantee the safety of citizens, counter illegal trafficking and improve the future of the communities but only the change of mentality of political-institutional decision makers or human intelligence will create the conditions for the application of these technologies.
+The predictive capabilities of the algorithm can save lives, can guarantee the safety of citizens, counter illegal trafficking and improve the future of communities but only the change of mentality of political-institutional decision-makers or human intelligence can create the conditions for application. of such technologies.

 Images: frame taken from the movie "Minority Report" / US Navy / Twitter